asofiaoliveira/mds-projects/DSM/README.md

 - you can choose how often to update the graph
 - if you run in the terminal, you must comment line 8 of preproc.py

+This project was developed by myself and Fábio Pereira.

 ## References